Z2gK/hhc24-writeup/Act2.md

 | where name == "Joyelle Tinseltoe"
 | distinct hostname
 ```
-Then, query the `ProcessEvents` table to return events around when the phishing link was clicked (from Q5):
+Then, query the `ProcessEvents` table to return events around when the phishing link was clicked (timestamp is `2024-11-27T14:11:45Z` from Q5):
 ```
 ProcessEvents
 | where timestamp between(datetime("2024-11-27T14:00:00Z") .. datetime("2024-11-27T17:00:00Z"))
 | where hostname == "Elf-Lap-W-Tinseltoe"
 ```
-Eight records are returned, and two of them shows the creation of the file `C:\Users\Public\AppData\Roaming\keylogger.exe`, as seen in the `process_commandline` field.
+Eight records are returned, and two of them show the creation of the file `C:\Users\Public\AppData\Roaming\keylogger.exe`, as seen in the `process_commandline` field.
 Hence `keylogger.exe` is the name of the file created.

 Q7: This query returns the flag for the section (`a2V5bG9nZ2VyLmV4ZQ==`):
 ```